berkeley-demography/fertility-prediction-challenge/description.md

 ## Reflection (Optional)

-TODO: add something about how to have to choose a model to submit so that it runs in docker, but we do include our code for the whole pipeline.
+To do: add something about how to have to choose a model to submit so that it runs in docker, but we do include our code for the whole pipeline.